kyesh/on-target-analysis-for-ynab/docs/DEVELOPMENT_GUIDE.md

 ## Overview

-This guide provides technical implementation details for developers working on the YNAB Off-Target Assignment Analysis application.
+This guide provides technical implementation details for developers working on the On Target Analysis for YNAB application.
 It covers the codebase structure, development workflow, testing strategies, and recent architectural decisions.

 ## Core Architecture